chaoyangnz/chao.yang.to/content/about/index.md

 comment: false
 ---

-I am a Java Developer with over 8 years enterprise-level application development experience.
+I am a Java/Frontend Developer with over 8 years enterprise-level application development experience.
 Low key, pragmatic, skeptical, late-bloomer, acting more than talking and probably not as smart as I think I am.
 He/ him.
 I love:
 - peaceful life;